michaelruocco/idv-context/README.md

 ## Todo

+*   Use interface where context used in AsyncSimSwapUpdateContextTask

 *   Add karate tests for posting results to verification context -> remove posting attempts to lockout state

+*   Remove duplication between RecordAttemptRequest, DefaultRecordAttempt request, this may be covered by removing posting attempts to lockout state

 *   Return eligibility reasons against methods and sequences